soney/ProgramsInformationPeople/_sources/Assessments/week3a2.rst

    :answer_b: integer
    :answer_c: float
    :answer_d: list
-   :feedback_a: not quite, is it slicing or accessing an element?
+   :feedback_a: Not quite, is it slicing or accessing an element?
-   :feedback_b: what is happening in the assigment statement for ``m``?
+   :feedback_b: What is happening in the assigment statement for ``m``?
-   :feedback_c: what is happening in the assigment statement for ``m``?
+   :feedback_c: What is happening in the assigment statement for ``m``?
-   :feedback_d: correct, a slice returns a list no matter how large the slice.
+   :feedback_d: Yes, a slice returns a list no matter how large the slice.
    :correct: d
    :practice: T
    :topics: